 Despite having state of the art life support systems and devices, a considerable number of deaths occur during the transfer of patients to hospitals.
 One of the reasons is the paucity of trained medical professionals or doctors to accompany the vans that ferry patients requiring urgent life support, owing to steep costs and logistic issues.
 Another grave cause of concern is the cost of these modern and fully furnished ventilator ambulances.
 Most of them prove to be expensive for the common man, and even when the cost differential isn’t very steep, people still seem to prefer basic vans that are devoid of the essential medical equipment.
 They are unaware of the high risk that critical patients face and this causes deterioration in the patient’s health.
 A common example is dengue patients who severely suffer due to a pause in the provision of life-support.
-Though neighbourhood vans may arrive quicker, their equipment deficiency poses a big threat to patient safety and may be more hazardous to their lives compared to the late arrival of the ACLS, ALS or BLS vehicles.
-That is why ZHL recommends availing the appropriate transport according to the emergency, and offers multiple ambulance services.
+Though neighborhood vans may arrive quicker, their equipment deficiency poses a big threat to patient safety and may be more hazardous to their lives compared to the late arrival of the ACLS, ALS or BLS vehicles.
+That is why ZHL recommends availing the appropriate transport according to the emergency and offers multiple ambulance services.

 Most advance patient transport vehicles use portable mechanical ventilators, while BLS vehicles use bag-valve masks.
-Delivering BVM ventilations appropriately is an arduous task that requires thorough practice, and patients undergoing them may be susceptible to harmful complications.
-Using a mechanical ventilator, especially an automatic transport ventilator, is more beneficial as it allows for the control of the ventilation rate, volume, oxygen concentration and pressure, while also monitoring the oxygen and carbon dioxide levels.
+Delivering BVM ventilation appropriately is an arduous task that requires thorough practice, and patients undergoing them may be susceptible to harmful complications.
+Using a mechanical ventilator, especially an automatic transport ventilator, is more beneficial as it allows for the control of the ventilation rate, volume, oxygen concentration, and pressure, while also monitoring the oxygen and carbon dioxide levels.

 This poses a dire need in India for a cheaper and more portable ventilator.
-If the cost of this equipment reduces, there is a possibility of reduction in ambulance charges, and of introduction of these ventilators in BLS vehicles.
+If the cost of this equipment reduces, there is a possibility of a reduction in ambulance charges, and of the introduction of these ventilators in BLS vehicles.
 Adopting automatic transport ventilators that seamlessly fit into the vehicle also reassures patient safety since their usage is more simplified, and there is evidence that paramedics are able to focus on other aspects of patient care than be occupied with manual ventilation.